mavasquez401/EchoPlay/README.md

 - API endpoints are organized in the `routes` directory
 - Models are defined in the `models` directory
 - Controllers handle business logic in the `controllers` directory
+- Cloudinary integration for file uploads and management
-- Audio files are uploaded to Cloudinary and stored as URLs in MongoDB
+- Audio file validation and processing

 ### Frontend Development

 - React components are organized in the `components` directory
 - State management is handled using React Context or Redux
 - Styling is done using CSS modules or styled-components
-- File uploads are handled using react-dropzone
+- Cloudinary upload widget integration
-- Audio playback uses Cloudinary's streaming URLs
+- Audio player implementation

 ## File Upload Process

+1. Frontend uses react-dropzone for file selection
+2. Files are validated for type and size
-1. Audio files are uploaded to Cloudinary through the backend API
+3. Files are uploaded to Cloudinary using signed uploads
-2. Cloudinary processes the files and returns secure URLs
+4. Cloudinary returns secure URLs for audio streaming
-3. These URLs are stored in MongoDB along with metadata
+5. URLs are stored in MongoDB with metadata
-4. The frontend uses these URLs for streaming audio playback

 ## Contributing